open-canada/vitals/docs/analysis.md

 Note: Explains why the efficacy of COVID-19 vaccines is not 95%, as reported by vaccine manufacturers and quoted in many governments policies, but less than 1%, which statistically is less then by a chance

 •	US COVID-19 Vaccines Proven to Cause More Harm than Good Based on Pivotal Clinical Trial Data Analyzed Using the Proper Scientific Endpoint “All Cause Severe Morbidity”.
 Trends Int Med.
-2021; 1(1): 1-6 (25 August 2021). https://www.scivisionpub.com/pdfs/us-covid19-vaccines-proven-to-cause-more-harm-than-good-based-on-pivotal-clinical-trial-data-analyzed-using-the-proper-scientific--1811.pdf
+2021; 1(1): 1-6 (25 August 2021). <https://www.scivisionpub.com/pdfs/us-covid19-vaccines-proven-to-cause-more-harm-than-good-based-on-pivotal-clinical-trial-data-analyzed-using-the-proper-scientific--1811.pdf>

-•	Covid-19: Researcher blows the whistle on data integrity issues in Pfizer’s vaccine trial BMJ 2021; 375 :n2635 (02 November 2021) doi:10.1136/bmj.n2635. https://www.bmj.com/content/375/bmj.n2635
+•	Covid-19: Researcher blows the whistle on data integrity issues in Pfizer’s vaccine trial BMJ 2021; 375 :n2635 (02 November 2021) doi:10.1136/bmj.n2635.  <https://www.bmj.com/content/375/bmj.n2635>

-•	Why are we vaccinating children against COVID-19?, Toxicology Reports, Volume 8, 2021, Pages 1665-1684, ISSN 2214-7500 (14 September 2021) https://doi.org/10.1016/j.toxrep.2021.08.010
+•	Why are we vaccinating children against COVID-19?, Toxicology Reports, Volume 8, 2021, Pages 1665-1684, ISSN 2214-7500 (14 September 2021) <https://doi.org/10.1016/j.toxrep.2021.08.010>

 •	CUMULATIVE ANALYSIS OF POST-AUTHORIZATION ADVERSE EVENT REPORTS OF PF-07302048 (BNT162B2) RECEIVED THROUGH 28-FEB-2021.
-Prepared by Pfizer, Released to Public Health and Medical Professionals for Transparency (<https://phmpt.org/>)  under the court order on 17 November 2021: https://phmpt.org/wp-content/uploads/2021/11/5.3.6-postmarketing-experience.pdf
+Prepared by Pfizer, Released to Public Health and Medical Professionals for Transparency (<https://phmpt.org/>)  under the court order on 17 November 2021: <https://phmpt.org/wp-content/uploads/2021/11/5.3.6-postmarketing-experience.pdf>

 The above references expose the lack of evidence and scientific integrity in the reports produced by the vaccine manufacturers.
+The data from vaccine test have never been made public.
+All vaccine manufacturers refuse to provide them.

-The final document was released by Pfizer under the court order on 17 November 2021.
-It provides data that was collected, but not disclosed prior to 17 November 2021, by the vaccine manufacture on real world adverse events that occurred in the first 2.5 months after Emergency Use Authorization.
-It lists: over 1,200 deaths; over 25,000 nervous system adverse events; and Anaphylaxis and Vaccine-Associated Enhanced Disease (listed under “Safety concerns”)
+The last document, *released by Pfizer under the court order* on 17 November 2021, provides data that was collected, but willingly not disclosed manufacturer prior to 17 November 2021 on real world adverse events that they have themselves observed  in the first 2.5 months after Emergency Use Authorization.
+Among others, it lists: over 1,200 deaths; over 25,000 nervous system adverse events; and Anaphylaxis and Vaccine-Associated Enhanced Disease (listed under “Safety concerns”).